Material Properties in Mechanical Engineering: A Comprehensive Guide

 Stress-Strain Curve

-Stiffness is represented by the slope of the elastic region in the stress-strain curve, indicating how much a material deforms under a given load.
+Stiffness appears as the slope of the elastic region in the stress–strain curve, showing how much a material deforms under a given load.

 Example Materials